top of page

 Alina Simon.
 (11 September 2003).
 Education: A call to corporate.
 New Straits Times, p.8.

 l) Other points.
 Proofs will be sent to the author (first-named author if no corresponding author is identified on multi-authored papers) and should be returned within the specified time given, preferably by email.
 Corrections should be restricted to typesetting errors.
 Authors are requested to answer all queries in full.
 Subsequent additional corrections will not be possible, so please ensure that your first communication is complete.
+We are in the process of migrating to an online journal submission system.

 bottom of page